 1/2 stick (2 ounces) unsalted butter, plus more for greasing pans

 1 quart (4 cups) low-sodium chicken broth

 Sumac, for serving

-Meanwhile, add the chicken broth and water to a saucepan and season with salt and pepper.
-Bring to a simmer.
 When the manti are golden brown, remove the pans from the oven and ladle the broth mixture over the manti.
-The broth should fill the pan about 1/2 to 3/4 of the way up the manti.
+The broth should fill the pan about 3/4 of the way up the manti.
 Reserve the rest of the broth for serving.
-Return the pans to the oven and bake for 10 minutes longer until most of the broth is absorbed into the manti, and a thin veil of broth remains on the bottom.
+Return the pans to the oven and bake for 10 minutes longer until most of the broth is absorbed into the manti, and about 1/4-inch of broth remains on the bottom.
 They will have a firmer than al dente texture, with a slight crunch at the ends, but you can bake them longer with the broth if you want a slightly softer texture.